Delview Secondary School

-Delview Secondary is a public high school in Delta, British Columbia, Canada.
+Delview Secondary is a public high school located on 116th Street in Delta in British Columbia, Canada.
+Founded in 1969, the school has approximately 700 students enrolled, as of 2026.

+The school mascot is a Raider, reflecting the Scandinavian roots in the school's area, when Norse settlers came to the Annieville area.

+Governance

 It is managed by the School District 37 Delta.
-The school mascot is a Raider, reflecting the Scandinavian roots in the school's area, when Norse settlers came to the Annieville area.
-Delview's school colours are black, white and red.
-The school currently educates just under 700 students under principal John Pavao.

 History

 The school was established in 1969, with the first Principal Ernie Marshall combining the names "Delta" and "Riverview" to make Delview.
 That September, the school opened, sharing premises at North Delta Secondary School.
 In February 1970, the school moved to its permanent site at 116th Street with a budget of $130,000.